I fell while walking on the sidewalk, can I sue?

 Filing a Slip and Fall Claim

-Slip and fall accident victims will generally have three years from the date of the injury to file a lawsuit, with some exceptions.
+Slip, trip and fall accident victims will generally have three years from the date of the injury to file a lawsuit, with some exceptions.
 If the property owner is the State of New York or a municipality, the statute of limitations will be shorter.
 Potential damages in a slip and fall case include medical bills, lost wages, pain and suffering, and more.
 Contact our NYC premises liability lawyer Michael LoGiudice, LLP for assistance with your potential slip and fall claim.